CurveDocs/curve-resources/docs/reward-gauges/understanding-gauges.md

 # **The weight system**

+For a gauge to be able to receive CRV emissions it has to be added to the GaugeController.
 Each gauge also has a weight and a type.
 Those weights represent how much of the daily CRV inflation will be received by the liquidity gauge.

 # **The DAO**